Andre Williams (American football): Senior season

 With a change in coaching during the offseason, Steve Addazio brought in new coordinators and a new style of offense focused heavily on the run.
 Williams started off the year as a powerful weapon, running for 114 and 204 yards respectively in wins over Villanova and Wake Forest, and scoring once in each game.
 He had his worst performance of the season against a strong USC defense, managing only 38 yards.
 However, he bounced back against #8 ranked Florida State and ran for 149 yards as the Eagles nearly upset the eventual National Champions.

-The next week during the Homecoming game against Army he exploded offensively, scoring 5 touchdowns and rushing for 263 yards, only 1 yard shy of the school's single game rushing record.
+The following week, during the Homecoming game against Army, Williams exploded offensively, scoring five touchdowns and rushing for 263 yards, only 1 yard shy of the school's single game rushing record.
 He momentarily tied the record, but unfortunately lost a yard on his last rushing attempt of the game, bringing his total back down.
 After rushing for only 70 yards at Clemson, he gave two solid performances against UNC and Virginia Tech, rushing for 172 and 166 yards, respectively, and scoring three times.
 The next week at New Mexico State, Williams managed to break the single game record that he came so close to during the Army game, running for 295 yards and two scores.

-On the following week, playing on senior day, Boston College's final home game of the season against NC State, Williams broke his own record and ran for 339 yards on 42 carries, scoring twice.
-The performance also surpassed the ACC record, previously set at 329 yards by John Leach of Wake Forest in 1993.
+The following week, playing on senior day, Boston College's final home game of the season against NC State, Williams broke his own record and ran for 339 yards on 42 carries, scoring twice.
+The performance also surpassed the Atlantic Coast Conference (ACC) record, previously set at 329 yards by John Leach of Wake Forest in 1993.
 During the game, he also broke the school's single season record for rushing yards, finishing the day with 1,810 yards.
 The win made BC bowl eligible for the first time since 2010, and tripled the previous year's win total, prompting the students and fans to rush the field and celebrate with the team following the win.
 Williams's performance was recognized by media across the country, as he was named the Walter Camp National Player of the Week, as well as ACC offensive back of the week.
 His successes and statistics as the league's leading rusher made him the front-runner for the Doak Walker Award as the nation's best running back.